K2 Expedition

 The 2027 K2 Summer Climbing Season

-This is our most active season in Pakistan this summer.
-We have carefully selected the time of the year when the jet stream is well north of the Karakoram Range.
-We obtain all permits through the Alpine Club of Pakistan, as well as contracting porters at Baltoro well in advance.
-Our Sherpa rope fix team arrives early to ensure fixed rope is in place to Camp I for your initial rotation.
+The 2027 summer season is AltiPro's most active in Pakistan.
+We have carefully selected the time of year when the jet stream is well north of the Karakoram Range.
+All permits are obtained through the Alpine Club of Pakistan and porters are contracted at Baltoro well in advance.
+Our Sherpa rope-fixing team arrives early to ensure fixed rope is in place to Camp I before the first rotation begins.

 Sharper Weather Planning

-K2 is known for its ever-changing weather, but we obtain weather forecasts specific to summit attempts every six hours.
-Our strategy is to begin our final push from Camp IV only after a favorable weather window of at least 48 hours.
-We only climb when the mountain is presenting us with a clear opportunity.
+K2 is known for its ever-changing weather, but we obtain summit-specific weather forecasts updated every six hours.
+Our strategy requires a favorable weather window of at least 48 hours before beginning the final push from Camp IV.
+We only climb when the mountain is presenting a clear opportunity.

 Maximum Oxygen Support